-What to do With Your Term Life Insurance Policy After a Divorce
+How to Handle a Life Insurance Policy After a Divorce [2024]

 What happens with term life insurance when you get divorced will vary depending on the settlement.
 Depending on your situation, you might negotiate transferring ownership of your term life policy to your ex-spouse.